Anti-Bouteflika strikes hit Algeria's schools, transport - Journal du Cameroun

 Residents said shops were also closed in the poor district of Bab el Oued and in the suburb of Zeralda, but they were open in other areas.

+But while businesses were shut and protests continued in Algiers, in the second city Oran all the shops in the commercial centre opened.

+“We don’t have the impression that there’s a general strike,” a journalist for Algerian media said from the city.

-A local journalist said half of businesses were closed in Constantine, Algeria’s third city, adding that high schools students had taken to the streets there.
+Another local reporter said half of businesses were closed in Constantine, Algeria’s third city, adding that high schools students had taken to the streets there.

 “Everything is closed” in the city of Bejaia in the Kabylie region, Achour Idir, a trade unionist in the education sector, told AFP.